rchain/bounties/projects/LinksToOfficialChannels.md

 **For Your Security**

-:no_entry_sign: Legit admins do not PM.
+:no_entry_sign: Legit admins will never send you a PM.